NSLS Reviews: Separating Facts from Fiction

 - Must have a GPA of at least 3.5.

 The National Society of Leadership and Success — the name of the NSLS makes it clear that it’s leadership-based.
-And that is why students need to actively participate in various on-campus society events to be noticed by the organization.

 Perhaps the institution of higher education missed your credentials by accident, which is why you may fill out the online application form.

-The said form includes a space where you need to demonstrate your leadership potential using a personal statement of 200 words or less.
-However, it’s still important that you receive a nomination from at least one of the faculty members.
+The said form includes a space where you must demonstrate your leadership potential using a personal statement of 200 words or less.

-New NSLS members pay a one-time fee of $95.
 This means that once students are inducted into the organization after paying the membership fee, they are a part of the roster for life.
-The membership fee covers many things, from the membership kit handed during the induction ceremony to discounts from partner companies.

-And although it’s on the steep side of things, the membership fee is good for life.
-Needless to say, there are no annual fees to take care of for the renewal of one’s membership to the leadership honor society.
+Needless to say, there are no annual fees to take for the renewal of one’s membership to the leadership honor society.

 As just mentioned, one of the things that the one-time fee covers is the membership kit, which is sent to local chapter leaders to be presented to new members during their induction.